top of page

 What is SQL vulnerability assessment?

 SQL vulnerability assessment is a service that provides visibility into your security state.
 Vulnerability assessment includes actionable steps to resolve security issues and enhance your database security.
-It can help you to monitor a dynamic database environment where changes are difficult to track and improve your SQL security posture.
+It can help you monitor a dynamic database environment where changes are difficult to track and improve your SQL security posture.

 SQL vulnerability assessment